steinwurf/bunny-bone/README.rst

 The project is very specialized but may be a good example for working with BLE.

-Setup bunny bone python application
+Setup Bunny Bone Python Application
 -----------------------------------

 Disclaimer: The bunny bone python application will only run on Linux, and has